felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/user-interface.md

 ## Operation Page

-Selecting an operation from the list will display all the logs of the API requests exchanged between HubRise and the Lightspeed K Series EPOS via iKentoo Bridge.
+Selecting an operation from the list will display all the logs of the API requests exchanged between HubRise and the Lightspeed Restaurant (K Series) EPOS via iKentoo Bridge.

 Requests are ordered with the latest on top, and each of them displays the following information: